 Components of Time Series

-The components, by which time series is composed, are called the components of time series data.
-A time series is not necessarily composed of all these four components.
-There are four basic components of the time series data described below.
+The components, by which a time series is composed, are called the components of time series data.
+A time series is not necessarily composed of all these four components of Time Series Data.
+The components of time series are (i) Seasonal Effect, (ii) Cyclic Variation, (iii) Secular Trend, and (iv) Irregular Variation.
+The four basic components of time series are described below.

 Different Sources of Variation are:

 Many of the time series data exhibit a seasonal variation which is the annual period, e.g., sales and temperature readings.
 Seasonal variations are easy to understand and can be easily measured or removed from the data to give deseasonalized data.
 Seasonal Fluctuations describe any regular variation with a period of less than one year.
 For example, the cost of various types of fruits and vegetables, clothes, unemployment figures, average daily rainfall, increase in the sale of tea in winter, increase in the sale of ice cream in summer, etc., all show seasonal variations.

 The changes which repeat themselves within a fixed period, are also called seasonal variations.
 For example, traffic on roads in the morning and evening hours, Sales at festivals like EID, etc., an increase in the number of passengers at the weekend, etc. Climate, social customs, religious activities, etc cause seasonal variations.
 The main causes of seasonal variations are seasons, religious festivals, and social customs.

 Other Cyclic Changes (Cyclical Variation or Cyclic Fluctuations)